luungoc/uizadocumentation/UizaDocumentation.md

 metadata | string | Contains `total` as total number of data without pagination, `result` as number of paginated data, `page` as current page, `limit` as how many records each array of data contains.

 ## Request IDs

+Each API request has an associated request identifier.
+You can find this value as the `u-request-id` (Uiza's Request ID) in the response header. **If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.**

+Was this section helpful?
+[Yes]() [No]()

 ## Video